Here's the information you need to contact the editors of Family Practice Management about potential articles:

 FPM publishes articles offering advice based on practical experience and on special knowledge or expertise.
 We don't normally publish formal review articles or research.
 While we prefer articles that reflect expert opinion or broad practice experience, we do occasionally publish first-person accounts or case studies when they are likely to have practical application for readers.
 The test of a manuscript we are considering will always be whether it is immediately useful to the family physicians who read FPM.

 To get the best possible sense of what an FPM article is like, browse back issues of the journal.
 See FPM's Editorial Mission and Policies for more information.
-If you have an idea for an article, we would encourage you to contact us to make sure it suits FPM's needs and that we haven't recently accepted an article on the same topic (see "Getting in Touch With FPM").
+If you have an idea for an article, we would encourage you to contact us to make sure it suits FPM's needs and that we haven't recently accepted an article on the same topic (see "How to Contact Us").

 In keeping with the informal approach of FPM, we encourage authors to use a reasonably informal, conversational writing style rather than "journalese."
 But don't worry too much about style.
 Our editors are experts at making articles as readable and accessible as possible.